 A web browser doesn’t just download a web page; it also has to show

 that page to the user.
-In the 21st century, that means a
+In the twenty-first century, that means a

 Desktop and laptop computers run operating systems that provide desktop environments: windows, buttons, and a mouse.
-So programs don’t directly draw to the screen; the desktop environment controls the screen.
-Instead:
+So responsibility ends up split: programs control their windows, but the desktop environment controls the screen.
+Therefore:

-Python comes with a graphical toolkit called Tk using the Python
+a graphical toolkit called Tk in the Python package

-.The library is called Tk, and it was originally written for
+library is called Tk, and it was originally written for a different

-a different language called Tcl.
-Python contains an interface to it,
+language called Tcl.
+Python contains an interface to it, hence the

 import tkinter